hungptit/grpc-cmake-template/README.md

 make -k
 ```

-*Note: There are data race warning if the thread sanitizer is used.*
+*Note: There are data race warnings if the thread sanitizer is used.*

 ## Windows ##